raceintospace/raceintospace/doc/manual/manual.md

 ### The Pentagon / KGB Headquarters

 Here you can get secret intelligence on your opponent, starting in Fall 1958.
-Of course, not all intelligence is accurate—in fact, it's wrong about half the time, give or take.
+Of course, it isn't always accurate—in fact, it's wrong about half the time, give or take.
 Still, this can be of some use to you in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a particular prestige first.

 #### Library